andthattoo/subquery/README.md

 from subquery import OllamaSubqueryGenerator
 # Using the Ollama backend
 generator = OllamaSubqueryGenerator()
-result = generator.generate("What is the capital of France?")
+result = generator.generate("Are the Indiana Harbor and Ship Canal and the Folsom South Canal in the same state?")

 print("Follow-up questions:", result.follow_up)
 print("Subqueries:", result.subquery)